cu-swe4s-fall-2023/assignment-2-python-refresher-juba2320/README.md

 ## Continuous Integration
 In the .github/workflows directory, is a file named tests.yml which has a simple continuous integration workflow for the code.
 It runs for style checks, unit tests, and functional tests.

+## Docs
+All docs including generated png outputs are in the doc directory.

 # Assignment 6: Snakemake Workflow
 ## Introduction
 We want to do some exploratory data analysis on the Agrofood_co2_emission dataset and to do that we are going to create three figures to look at the distributions based on different aspects of the data with a histogram.
 For this example, we want to look at the distribution of savannah fires across 3 different countries: Canada, Uganda, and Cambodia.
 With these plots we might be able to potentially identify which of the three countries had more savannah fires than the other overall.